gtennent-tb/ImplementationUtilities/README.md

 # ImplementationUtilities

+RIFF: Rapid Implementation and Feed Framework (named by implementation :) )

 Random scripts, tools, tricks, and hacks related to implementation should go here.
-Eventually we should add unit tests to them, and eventually when this is more substantial it should be productized
+One day, it should be the ultimate toolbox for a Technical Implementation / Technical Consulting team

+TODO:
+- Match normal TB code style